angelina-abitino/forty-jekyll-theme/prototype.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2Fd4SvuSjeXfPFJbO0zSKwry%2FInsta-goal-Prototype%3Fpage-id%3D27%253A1736%26node-id%3D27%253A2754%26viewport%3D276%252C48%252C1%26scaling%3Dscale-down%26starting-point-node-id%3D27%253A2754%26show-proto-sidebar%3D1" allowfullscreen></iframe>

-Task 1: Create an Insta-goal account and complete the setup and tutorial.
+Task 1: Create an Insta-goal account and complete the setup

 1. From the home screen, sign up for an Insta-goal account.
-2. Enter your info (pretend) and continue to the set up and tutorial
+2. Enter your info (pretend) and continue to the set up (#1 Choose your goal through #5 Get matched)
-3. Walk through the steps of the set up and tutorial (pretend you are filling out and choosing info along the way)
+3. Walk through the steps of the set up (pretend you are filling out and choosing info along the way)
-4. You know you have successfully completed the set up and tutorial when you have: chosen your preferences, chosen milestones and rewards, reviewed the expectation of being an AP, introduced yourself to your AP, and familiarized yourself with the different app functions.
+4. You know you have successfully completed the set up when you have: chosen your preferences, chosen milestones and rewards, reviewed the expectation of being an AP, and introduced yourself to your AP

+Task 2: Complete the app tutorial to familiarize yourself with the app's functions
+1. Complete #6 Learn more
+2. You know you have successfully completed the set up when you have familiarized yourself with the different app functions.

-Task 2:
+Task 3:
 1. Send a message to your AP to check in
 2. Review the visual journal feed to see what your AP has been up to
 3. Review your visual journal for motivation and to see how far you've come